john9francis/radiation-modeling/timeSpentPhase3.md

 - 12/5 9:19 pm 1.75 hr testing med linac to see where my memory leak is happening UPDATE: There's no memory leak, but it does still crash for some reason
 - 12/6 12:00 am 2 hours finishing up my RCW presentation
 - 12/6 10:00 am .5 hrs practicing RCW presentation
+- 12/6 4:30 pm 1.5 hrs presenting and sending b.
+Oliphant some of my videos